What League is Appropriate for Your Kid(s)

 PLAYER RATING: MAJOR LEAGUE

 Throwing: Can throw with consistent accuracy from all bases.
-Distance good from all bases, not as good from the outfield.
+Distance good from all bases, needs improvement from the outfield.
 Can pitch with distance and accuracy.

 Catching: Catching on both sides of body.
-Glove and body not always in proper catching posture throughout the catch.
-Catching overhead fly balls, needs work going in/out.
+Glove and body in proper catching posture throughout the catch.
+Catching overhead fly balls, going in/out OK.
+Showing improvement tracking the route to the ball.

 Fielding: Can field balls hit at player and left/right.
 Adjusting to forehand/backhand.
 Properly tracking path to ball.
-Not yet using the spin to throw or circling the ball.
+Learning to use the spin to throw to first, and learning to circle the ball.

 Batting: Hitting balls, good adjustments to high/low or inside/outside.
 Stance consistently in proper position.
 Turning with the body.
 Back leg / front leg in proper balance or position during and after swing.
 Hard contact.
 Identifying pitches.